gmartins-dev/mobile-flappybird/README.md

 ## 🗃 Project

-React Native Mobile Game App using React Native Engine and MatterJS.
+React Native Mobile Game App for iOS and Android using React Native Engine and MatterJS.